 This is also called an inverted pyramid approach because the most important pieces of information should be at the beginning of your press release, just like in this example.

 The summary gives brief details about what you’re announcing, why it’s newsworthy, and when it’s happening (or happened).

 And remember: Your summary should be approximately 50 words or less.

-Opening Paragraph.
 The first paragraph is your most-important paragraph, according to PR Daily.

 Why?
 Because many journalists and other readers only read the first paragraph (and/or headline) of a press release before deciding whether they want to read